caleb-long19/COMP3015_Optimised-Developer-Tool/README.md

 To begin development of the tool, my previous project [COMP3015: Coursework 1](https://github.com/caleb-long19/COMP3015-Custom-Shader-Project-OpenGL) was used as a base.
 All aspects of the previous project [COMP3015: Coursework 1](https://github.com/caleb-long19/COMP3015-Custom-Shader-Project-OpenGL) were removed by the end of development, besides two features, the ImGUI library, which provides an easy to use GUI which manipulates the scene, and the irrKlang library, which is used to play audio samples during runtime.
 Everything else in this project is completely unique in comparison.
 The Town of Wakewood was originally going to contain only two techniques, geometry and shadow volumes.
 Due to the extra time after they were implemented, a decision was made to implement particles & animation.
 Smoke particles were added to chimney's, making it seem that the houses were being lived in.
 Lastly, the noise disintegration technique was added, simply because spare time was available and to increase the quality of this portfolio piece.

 To make the tool unique for itself and from Cities: Skylines, two features were implemented.
 The first allows the user to alter the speed of the vehicles/traffic separate from the game's speed.
 The second feature allows the user to change the distance the vehicles travel on the road.

+As well as providing a GUI which allows the user to manipulate the scene in multiple ways, creating a dynamic and unique experience for each user.
 These features combined with the four techniques, creates both a visually pleasing and dynamic tool that serves as a professional portfolio piece.

 The Town of Wakewood uses a GUI which manipulates the scene in real time, similar to the previously mentioned, Cities: Skylines.
 The user can switch shaders with the click of a button.
 Animations Speeds and coordinates can be altered with sliders.
 Checkboxes are used to trigger booleans which turn the smoke particles on or off.
 Sliders are used again to change the volume.